8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

-Windows 10 100% Disk Usage in Task Manager is a very common issue.
-But don’t worry as we have 8 Ways to Fix Windows 10 100% Disk Usage in Task Manager.
-After following one of these ways, you will be able to overcome this problem.
+Windows 10 100% Disk Usage in Task Manager is a prevalent issue.
+But don’t worry; we have 8 Ways to Fix Windows 10 100% Disk Usage in Task Manager.
+After following one of these ways, you can overcome this problem.
 In the Task Manager, under the Process and Performance tab, you can see the disk utilization as 100%.
 And also it creates a lagging and unresponsive system.
 The system starts freezing.
 The system event log also contains many events which have Event ID 129.
 It shows resets of the disk controller.

 How to Fix Windows 10 100% Disk Usage in Task Manager

-Below are given a few ways to address the Windows 10 100% disk usage problem.
+Below are a few ways to address the Windows 10 100% disk usage problem.

 Method 1: Fix your StorAHCI.sys Driver